 Ronnie S. Stangler, M.D., is a physician and board-certified psychiatrist.
 Clinical Professor at the University of Washington School of Medicine Department of Psychiatry and Behavioral Sciences, Dr. Stangler has served for over a decade as consultant to international family offices, creating and implementing programs of health, well-being, and resilience for multidimensional financial, legal, and educational organizations, and the individuals they serve.

-Founder of The Genome Advisory, Dr. Stangler has unique expertise in genetics and genomics and the applications of these transformative and disruptive technologies on families and family office organizations who serve them.
-She assists individuals, families, and organizations in negotiating not only the rapidly changing science, but also the profound ethical, social, legal, privacy, moral, and behavioral quandaries related to their use.
-She tailors a bespoke approach which incorporates personal values, mores, and culture, all critical components of decision-making in this new world of reading, writing, and creating biology.
+Founder of Genome Advisory, Dr. Stangler has unique expertise in genetics and genomics and the applications of these transformative and disruptive technologies on families and family office organizations who serve them.
+She assists individuals, families, and organizations in negotiating not only the personal application of this rapidly accelerating science, but also the profound ethical, social, legal, privacy, moral, and behavioral quandaries related to its use.
+She tailors a bespoke approach which incorporates personal values, mores, and culture, all critical components of decision-making in this exciting new world of reading, writing, and creating biology.

-In Spring 2017, she co-created with pgEd founder, Dr. Ting Wu, the first multidisciplinary summit, “Genes, Technology, and Incalculable Ethics: The Family Office of the Future”, hosted by the Department of Genetics at Harvard Medical School.
-Special guest Dr. George Church presented a unique session, “Bench to Business”, reminding a diverse audience about the critical foundation of pure basic science in the most compelling young genetics enterprises.
+In Spring 2017, she co-created with pgEd founder, Dr. Ting Wu, the first annual multidisciplinary summit, “Genes, Technology, and Incalculable Ethics: The Family Office of the Future”, hosted by the Department of Genetics at Harvard Medical School.
+Special guests have included Drs.
+George Church, Cliff Tabin, Susan Dymecki, Bruce Yankner, and David Sinclair.
+The third summit is planned for Spring 2019.
 Dr. Stangler has been named to the Advisory Board of pgEd.
-She recognizes the unique intimacy of genomics sciences and is committed to tailoring new philanthropic and impact investment endeavors which carry great personal meaning to donors and funders.
+She recognizes the unique intimacy of genomics sciences and is committed to tailoring new philanthropic and investment endeavors which carry great personal meaning to donors and funders.

 Another key area of focus is the interface between psychological and physical resilience and financial wealth.
 She studies wealth as a risk factor in human development and assists families of wealth and their advisors in negotiating this challenging terrain.
 Dr. Stangler utilizes her deep knowledge of the neurobiology of early childhood development to effect healthy resilient families.